garystafford/kstreams-on-msk/README.md

 Adoption of the simple `WordCountLambdaExample.java` code example from Confluent for use with IAM access control for Amazon MSK.
 Example code demonstrates the Apache Kafka Streams API (aka Kafka Streams or KStreams).

 Build Gradle 7.4.
 Compiled and ran on OpenJDK 8u322.
 Build as fat jar (`shadowJar`) using `com.github.johnrengelman.shadow`.
-Application ran from within OpenJDK 8u322 docker base container, running on Amazon EKS.
+Application ran from within OpenJDK 8u322 docker base container, running on an Amazon EKS cluster.

 ## Reference